-Take your reliever medication between five and 20 minutes before warming up (this will help keep your airways open).
+- Take your reliever medication up to 15 minutes before warming up (this will help keep your airways open).

 Remember the two strikes and you’re out rule – if asthma symptoms come back for a second time, stop the activity and take your reliever medication again.
 We recommend that you should now take a break from the activity.

 If you want to know more about asthma and physical activity, there is more information on the Asthma Foundation Victoria website.

 Teenagers can successfully and responsibly manage their own asthma through five simple steps that include:

 - Use a spacer with your puffer, to greatly increase the amount of medication reaching your airways (it doesn’t have to be the ‘football’ spacer, there are many smaller types of spacers that fit easily into a pencil case or bag).